Indonesia Arena: Development Basketball League

 The arena hosted the final matches for the DKI Jakarta series of the DBL 2023, which was held on 17 November.
 DBL is the largest basketball league for middle school and high school students in Indonesia.
 It was also the first sports event in the arena after the FIBA Basketball World Cup.
 The final's total attendance of over 12,000 broke the record for the largest attendance in a national basketball event in Indonesia, breaking the previous record of around 8,000 set by the final of the now-defunct NBL in 2012.

 Badminton

 The arena was originally planned to held the BWF tournament Indonesia Open starting from 2024 tournament. however, due to venue readiness and lighting problems, the plan was scrapped, and the tournament was held at Istora instead.

 Futsal

 The first futsal game held at the Indonesia Arena was an exhibition match between Indonesia and Australia on 1 November 2025.
 Indonesia won 3-1 against Australia.
-In 2026, the arena will host the 2026 AFC Futsal Asian Cup, alongside the Jakarta International Velodrome.
+In 2026, the arena hosted the 2026 AFC Futsal Asian Cup, alongside the Jakarta International Velodrome.